mariyathomas111/archives/README.md

-For the  django app named records
+For the  django app named records,
 There are 2 endpoints as

 http://127.0.0.1:8000/records/

 http://127.0.0.1:8000/records/details/id

 ex:http://127.0.0.1:8000/records/details/a147aa58-38c5-45fb-a340-4a348efa01e6